Our Team

 Dr. Greg Dickinson

 Department chair and professor, Greg Dickinson heads festival leadership and fundraising.
 He has received the College of Liberal Arts Excellence in Teaching Award and the CSU Alumni Best Teacher Award.
 He has also received the National Communication Association’s Gerald R. Miller Dissertation Award and (with his co-authors Brian L. Ott and Eric Aoki) the NCA Golden Anniversary Monograph Award.
 He writes about ways the buildings and human landscapes engage viewers and users on questions values, beliefs, and action.
 His work advances critical and theoretical understanding of memory, place, materiality, and everyday life.
-He has published in numerous communication, cultural studies, and rhetoric journals on coffee shops, shopping malls, museums, and gentrified urban spaces.
+He has published in numerous journals on coffee shops, shopping malls, museums, and gentrified urban spaces.
 His book Suburban Dreams: Building and Imagining the Good Life was published by the University of Alabama Press in 2015, and he is completing a co-authored book on the Buffalo Bill Center of the West.

 Beth Seymour